ProzorroUKR/prozorro-docs/docs/source/tendering/competitivedialogue/tutorial.rst

 1. Prepare cancellation request.
 2. Fill it with the protocol describing the cancellation reasons.
+3. Passing complaint period(10 days)
-3. Cancel the tender with the prepared reasons.
+4. Cancel the tender with the prepared reasons.

 Only the request that has been activated (3rd step above) has power to cancel tender.
 I.e.  you have to not only prepare cancellation request but to activate it as well.

+For cancelled cancellation you need to update cancellation status to `unsuccessful` from `draft` or `pending`.

 See :ref:`cancellation` data structure for details.